khenidak/kubernetes-azure/docs/deployment-scale.md

 ### 1. Deploy Core Resources ###
 1. Deploy the main.json ARM template to your Azure Resource Group.
 This will create masters, node groups and nodes.
-2. Modify then run configure-cluster.sh on your local machine.
+2. Modify then run configure-cluster.sh on your local machine (Modify the first section of the script that includes the parameters. *You will need to do that everytime you add a node or a node group).

 > The configuration script ssh into masters for configuration, then ssh into master-0 to configure nodes un-comment the last line to remove the ssh keys from master-0